PraneethJain/IIITorrent/README.md

 * Python 3.5
 * Modules `aiohttp` and `bitarray`
-* Modules `bencodepy` and `contexttimer` (will not be required in the future)
+* Module `bencodepy` (will not be required in the future)

 To install these modules run:

-    $ sudo python3.5 -m pip install aiohttp bitarray bencodepy contexttimer
+    $ sudo python3.5 -m pip install aiohttp bitarray bencodepy

 Usage
 -----